 This has densely hairy leaves and a much taller stem which ends in lots of very stiff stalks that radiate out in all directions.
-Each flower is on the end of its own fairly long stalk, sometimes you can get two together.
+Usually each flower is on the end of its own fairly long stalk, although you can get two together.
+It flowers from April to June.